 When I decided to build my doors, I bought the hardware (more on that in another post).
 This is the bracket.
 I wasn’t sure if using 1x’s would make a thick enough door for the brackets.
 I laid out some boards to try to get a feel for what I wanted.

 Because my doors were going to be narrow, I thought I would prefer two doors that resembled ONE door when closed. (this decision was made while talking on the phone with Rose) I was having a difficult time trying to find a place to work on them.
 This is in the bed of a pickup truck.
-After getting very frustrated and not being sure what I want, I put it away.

 I googled and googled and I found these doors at I Am Momma Hear Me Roar.
 Yipppeeee!